 Air France also flies to Georgia twice a week from Paris.
 If you can find availability, this route can be booked by transferring 62,500 Amex Membership Rewards points to Delta SkyMiles.

 Finally, another exciting – though complicated – option is to fly on OneWorld member airline, Qatar Airlines.
 American Airlines award routing roles prohibit transiting in a third region – which means that you will need to book two separate reservations to travel from North America to Georgia, via Doha.
 The best way to achieve this is to redeem 57,500 American Miles to fly from North America to Doha and then 22,000 British Airways Avios (or 11K in economy!) for the short Doha to Tbilisi connection.
 This process is a hassle, but does make it possible to try out the Qatar QSuites, one of the world’s best business class products.
 Marriott Bonvoy points transfer to American Airlines and both Chase Ultimate Rewards and AMEX Membership Rewards transfer to BA.

 As always, Juicy Miles award consultants, are always happy to find and book award flights to Georgia or elsewhere.

 American Express Membership Rewards: Amex points are probably the best transferable currency to get to Georgia.
 Here are some of the best offers to accumulate Membership Rewards quickly.

-The Platinum Card by American Express is currently offering 60,000 Membership Reward Points after you use your card to make $5,000 in purchases in the first 3 months of account opening.
+The Platinum Card from American Express is currently offering 100,000 Membership Rewards® Points after you spend $6,000 on purchases on your new Card in your first 6 months of Card Membership.
 (See Rates & Fees).
-Before signing up for this offer, also check if you’ve been targeted for a special 100,000 points offer at CardMatch.
+Before signing up for this offer, also check if you’ve been targeted for a special 125,000 or 150,000 points offer at CardMatch.